abstractinfrastructure/k8s-intro-tutorials/core/README.md

 ---

 ### Exercise: Using the ExternalName Service
-**Objective:** Gain an understanding of the `ExternalName` service and how it is used within a Kubernetes Cluster.
+**Objective:** Gain an understanding of the `ExternalName` Service and how it is used within a Kubernetes Cluster.

 ---